 Who are you calling a Philistine?
 The University of Melbourne Excavations at Tell es-Safi/Gath

 To be a ‘Philistine’ has entered our language to mean uncouth or barbaric, a perception deeply situated in biblical thought.
-Just as the Greeks described non-Greek neighbors as ‘Barbarians,’ so too did the biblical writers describe people settled along the southern coast of the Levant in derogatory terms.
-Current scholarship regards them as Sea People migrating from Greece (ca. 1180 BC) and colonizing the coast of southern Canaan.
+Just as the Greeks described non-Greek neighbours as ‘Barbarians,’ so too did the biblical writers describe people settled along the southern coast of the Levant in derogatory terms.
+Current scholarship regards them as Sea People migrating from Greece (ca. 1180 BC) and colonising the coast of southern Canaan.
 I will present recent results from the University of Melbourne’s excavations in the early Philistine levels at Tell es-Safi/Gath, undertaken in collaboration with Bar-Ilan University.
 This year’s seminar will place emphasis on presenting a stratigraphic overview of Area A and presenting the finds from 2013, including an intriguing ivory bowl with parallels elsewhere in Israel.

 The Palaeolithic Colonisation of the Caucasus